Skip to content

 Natalie Trevaskis (Monash University, Australia)

-Cerebral venous blood flow regulates brain clearance via meningeal lymphatics
+Cerebral venous blood flow regulates brain fluid clearance via meningeal lymphatics

 Lymphatics, Cancer, and Metastasis